Kevin MacDonald (evolutionary psychologist): Academic reception

-In 2001, David Lieberman, a Holocaust researcher at Brandeis University, wrote "Scholarship as an Exercise in Rhetorical Strategy: A Case Study of Kevin MacDonald's Research Techniques", a paper in which he notes that one of MacDonald's sources, Jaff Schatz, objected to how MacDonald used his writings to further his premise that Jewish self-identity validates anti-Semitic sentiments and actions.
+In 2001, David Lieberman, a Holocaust researcher at Brandeis University, wrote "Scholarship as an Exercise in Rhetorical Strategy: A Case Study of Kevin MacDonald's Research Techniques", a paper in which he notes that one of MacDonald's sources, Jaff Schatz, objected to how MacDonald used his writings to further his premise that Jewish self-identity validates antisemitic sentiments and actions.
 "At issue, however, is not the quality of Schatz's research, but MacDonald's use of it, a discussion that relies less on topical expertise than on a willingness to conduct close comparative readings", Lieberman wrote.
 Lieberman accused MacDonald of dishonestly using lines from the work of Holocaust denier David Irving.
 Citing Irving's Uprising, published in 1981 for the 25th anniversary of Hungary's failed anti-Communist revolution in 1956, MacDonald asserted in the Culture of Critique:

-Lieberman, who said that MacDonald is not a historian, debunked those assertions, concluding, "(T)he passage offers not a shred of evidence that, as MacDonald would have it, 'Jewish males enjoyed disproportionate sexual access to gentile females.'"
+Lieberman, who said that MacDonald is not a historian, debunked those assertions, concluding that "the passage offers not a shred of evidence that, as MacDonald would have it, 'Jewish males enjoyed disproportionate sexual access to gentile females.'"

-While most academics have not engaged MacDonald on his views about Judaism, Nathan Cofnas of the University of Oxford published a negative critique of MacDonald in the journal Human Nature in 2018.
-Cofnas argued contra Pinker that scholars needed to critically engage with MacDonald's work, in part because it had proved "enormously" influential among anti-Semites.
-Cofnas's own conclusion was that MacDonald's work relied upon "misrepresented sources and cherry-picked facts" and that the "evidence actually favors a simpler explanation of Jewish overrepresentation in intellectual movements involving Jewish high intelligence and geographic distribution."
+Most academics have rejected MacDonald's views about Judaism and race as being unworthy of legitimization or serious attention.
+In a critique of MacDonald in the journal Human Nature in 2018, Nathan Cofnas argued that scholars should critically engage with MacDonald's work, in part due to its popularity among antisemites.
+Cofnas's conclusion was that MacDonald's work relied upon "misrepresented sources and cherry-picked facts" and that the "evidence actually favors a simpler explanation of Jewish overrepresentation in intellectual movements involving Jewish high intelligence and geographic distribution."

 In an April 2018 commentary in The Wall Street Journal, political scientist Abraham Miller wrote that MacDonald's theories about Jews were "the philosophical and theoretical inspiration" behind the slogan "Jews will not replace us" used at the 2017 white supremacist Unite the Right rally.

+Joan Braune, a hate studies scholar who has also written about the Frankfurt School, wrote an analysis of "Cultural Marxism", an antisemitic conspiracy theory, focusing on MacDonald and two others as among the "main proponents of the theory in the United States today".
+MacDonald writes about "Cultural Marxism" in the third volume of his trilogy, describing it as a Jewish group evolutionary strategy adopted initially by the Frankfurt School that, MacDonald claims, works by appearing to adopt universalist positions (such as social justice) as a ruse to defend Jewish interests by shaming white people into undermining their own race.
+Braune concludes that "The Culture of Critique is an exercise in circular reasoning and propaganda, not serious scholarship.
+Its attempts at 'science' are laughable at best", and notes that it unironically quotes Hitler's Mein Kampf as a source on Jewish behaviour.